nwuestefeld/prague_gtfs/README.md

 ### Requirements

-To run this project, you need to install the required Python dependencies.
+To run this project, you need to install the required Python dependencies and obtain the `.env` file and `server key` from the admin.
 These dependencies are listed in the `requirements.txt` file.
 You can install them using `pip`:

 1. **Create a Virtual Environment** (if you don't have one already):